kirjavascript/cakeybar/README.md

 # if enabled, will bind workspace next/prev actions to scroll events
 workspace-scroll = false

+# disable shadows in compton
+disable-shadow = true

+# floating bars will not reserve space on the desktop
+float = false
 ```

 you can define as many bars as you like as long as they have unique names. the name is also used as the CSS selector for that bar: `#bar_name`